Brownton, Minnesota

 Brownton is a city in McLeod County, Minnesota, United States.
-The population was 762 at the 2010 census.
+The population was 731 at the 2020 census.

 History

-Brownton was platted in 1877, and named for Alonzo L. Brown, the original owner of the town site.
+Brownton was platted in 1877 and named for Alonzo L. Brown, the original owner of the town site.
 A post office has been in operation at Brownton since 1878.
 Brownton was incorporated in 1886.

 Geography

+Brownton is in southwestern McLeod County on the south side of Buffalo Creek, part of the Crow River watershed leading northeast to the Mississippi River.
+U.S. Highway 212 passes just south of the city limits, leading east 11 mi to Glencoe, the county seat, and west 7 mi to Stewart.
+Minnesota State Highway 15 passes 1 mi west of Brownton, leading north 11 mi to Hutchinson and south 13 mi to Winthrop.